Blog

 With MailerSend's inbound routing feature, there are tons of possibilities.
 Using webhooks and your imagination, the sky's the limit.

-If your app relies on email for communication, there's no need to have your users go to their inbox to follow the thread—simply integrate the whole experience within your app, like MyZenTeam did.
+If your app relies on email for communication, there's no need to have your users go to their inbox to follow the thread—simply integrate the whole experience within your app.
+But there are also other ways you can use inbound routing, including for email-based functionality beyond messaging.

 • Build a forum using email threads